ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 > [...] the difference from an average, or *baseline*, temperature.
 The baseline temperature is typically computed by averaging 30 or more years of temperature data.
 [Anomalies vs. Temperature](https://www.ncei.noaa.gov/access/monitoring/dyk/anomalies-vs-temperature)

 Anomalies can be used to determine how much a location has increased or decreased in temperature compared with the climate normal for that location.

-For example, the average maximum temperature for Hobart (Tasmania, Australia), 1961-1990, is 17.2°C. If the 2022 average temperature is 18.5°C, the anomaly is 1.3°C. If the 2023 maximum temperature is 15.7°C, the anomaly is -1.5°C.
+For example, the average maximum temperature for Hobart (Tasmania, Australia), 1961-1990, is 17.2°C. If a yearly average max temperature is 18.5°C, the anomaly is 1.3°C. If a yearly average max temperature is 15.7°C, the anomaly is -1.5°C.

 ## Comparing between locations

-Another question we may want answer to is: **how do we compare temperatures from different locations to see if there is a general trend?**
+Another question we may want an answer to is: **how do we compare temperatures from different locations to see if there is a general trend?**

 It would be great to **not** use anomalies.
 Why not simply average the raw temperature values (the absolute temperatures)?
 That would give results that are a lot easier to understand and relate to.
 If we wanted to compare Hobart with Darwin (Northern Territory, Australia) - two cities at the extremes of Australia - we can do that using absolute values.